 Why do we ask you to share your Google Form and your templates?

-This will help us check:
+That will help us check:

 - Issues related to formatting or markers in your templates (Google Doc, Sheets or Slides) (see Markers issue - Remove data validation)